 ARTICLE II

-The Seal of this Association shall be in the form of a circle and shall have inscribed in it the name of the Association, the words “Otis Mutual Domestic Water Consumers and Sewage Works Association”, and the date_____ of original incorporation “(01-2006) ".
+The Seal of this Association shall be in the form of a circle and shall have inscribed in it the name of the Association, the words “Otis Mutual Domestic Water Consumers and Sewage Works Association”, and the date January 1, 2006 of original incorporation.
 The secretary of the Association shall have custody of the seal.

 ARTICILE III